Babardei/Hangman/README.md

 #Hangman.txt
-##Hi, this is my first public project
+\nHi, this is my first public project